 The show follows the run-of-the-mill work routines of two cops – Minogue and O’Leary – in their newly assigned roles of investigating locally reported supernatural activity and trying (typically, avoiding) to save the day.

-Ahead of the Boxing Day marathon of season one, here’s why you should keep watching until the final ghoul exits stage left.
+Here’s why you should keep watching until the final ghoul exits stage left.

 It successfully turns the sci-fi genre on its head